In a culture in which money equals power, how do we align our money with our hearts and with Spirit?

 Looking back at our lives (possibly writing our own Money Autobiography) we can dig up the roots of our relationship with money and bring unconscious patterns to light.
 As our understanding increases, our financial behaviors begin to align more deeply with our values.

-I love Harvest Time’s focus on “money as the doorway to spiritual transformation.”
+I love Wisdom & Money's focus on “money as the doorway to spiritual transformation.”
 For most of my adult life, as I’ve excavated my relationship with money in light of my faith and invited others to join me in that exploration, I’ve found this focal statement to ring true.

 Working with money and faith wasn’t exactly what I pictured for my life’s work when I walked the halls of Midland High School.
 I even hated economics in college.
 I’ve since learned that the word economics comes from the Greek word oikonomia, meaning "management of a household.”
 Given that my household includes my global neighbors and all of our children and grandchildren, I guess it makes sense that economics would be at the heart of my vocation.